Skip to main content

 Julia Gray

-Julia Gray is a SSHRC-funded Post Doctoral Fellow supervised by Dr. Barbara Gibson at the Critical Disability and Rehabilitation Studies Unit.
+Julia Gray is a Senior Policy Advisor in the Strategic Initiatives & Social Policy Branch in the Ontario Ministry of Indigenous Affairs.
+She completed a SSHRC-funded Post Doctoral Fellowship with Dr. Barbara Gibson in 2020.
+Her research examined hospital-based clown practices.
 Her program of research crosses the arts, humanities, social sciences and health sciences to improve wellbeing of disabled young people by elucidating social experiences and overturning cultural assumptions of disability/ability.
-This work is oriented to real world change through the overlapping interests of 1) drawing on arts-based methods and other critical qualitative approaches to explore the complexities of disability/ability, 2) exploring the ways people make art(s) as part of being in health settings and in the world, and 3) critically theorizing arts-based and qualitative methodologies.
-Originally trained as a playwright and theatre director, with a background in dance, she is the playwright/director of several research-informed theatre projects including After the Crash: a play about brain injury, Seeing the Forest (co-written with Dr. Gail Mitchell about patient safety culture in hospitals; script: https://ctr.utpjournals.press/doi/abs/10.3138/ctr.146.66?journalCode=ctr) and most recently Cracked: new light on dementia (www.crackedondementia.ca.)
+Originally trained as a playwright and theatre director, with a background in dance, she is the playwright/director of several research-informed theatre projects including After the Crash: a play about brain injury, Seeing the Forest (co-written with Dr. Gail Mitchell about patient safety culture in hospitals; and most recently Cracked: new light on dementia (www.crackedondementia.ca.)
 Julia holds a Bachelor of Fine Arts and Master of Arts from York University’s Department of Theatre and was a CIHR Strategic Training Doctoral Fellow in Health Care, Technology and Place from 2012 to 2014.

 Gray, J., Kontos, P. (In Press) Working at the margins: Theatre, social science and radical political engagement.
 Research in Drama Education: The Journal of Applied Theatre and Performance.
 Special Issue on Theatre and Performance vs the “Crisis in the Humanities”: Creative Pedagogies, Neoliberal Realities.